hbierlee/wix-paid-membership/README.md

 # Paid Membership with Wix Code
 This is an example project and tutorial on how to add Paid Membership to your Wix site with Wix Code.
-Paid Membership means that a portion of your site is accessible only to members who pay a regular fee.
+Paid Membership means that a portion of your site is accessible only to members who pay a recurring fee.
 - [Demo](https://bierleehenk.wixsite.com/paid-membership-demo)
 - [Feature thread on the Wix Code forum](https://www.wix.com/code/home/forum/show-off-your-work/paid-membership-2)

+# IMPORTANT UPDATE: Official solution by Wix is now available in the app market
+Wix has released an official solution for this problem, a Wix app called [Paid Plans](https://www.wix.com/app-market/paid-plans/overview).
+Since it is much better in terms of installation, usability and features, I can only recommend using that one over my project.
+I'm leaving my project up for educational purposes (or if anyone does not want to use the official solution for some reason).

 ## Motivation
 In my view, [Wix](https://www.wix.com) provides a smooth CMS experience, but I quickly discovered that Paid Membership was lacking official support and that the Wix community had been requesting this feature for a long time.
 Fortunately, the Wix Code scripting suite was powerful enough to develop it myself by integrating the payment service provider [Mollie](http://mollie.com/).
 I am making the project available to the rest of the Wix community.